Introduction

 How Mindfulness Helps:

-Practical Tip: End each day by reflecting on three financial achievements, such as paying a bill on time or sticking to your budget.
+Practical Tip: Each and every day, end it by noting three achievements, such as having paid a bill on time or sticking to a budget.

 Conclusion